rushitpadia/String-Calculator-TDD/README.md

     √ Testcase 5: should handle new lines between numbers as well as commas √ Testcase 6: should support custom delimiters
-    √ Testcase 7: should throw an exception when a negative number is provided
+    √ Testcase 7: should throw an exception when a negative number is provided √ Testcase 8: should track how many times Add method was called
 ```